o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 3/ Open Grafana Dashboards:
   - [Log to metric](http://localhost:3000/d/eEZIy984z/log-2-metric?orgId=1&refresh=5s)
-  - [Agent Monitoring](http://localhost:3000/d/eEZIy984z/log-2-metric?orgId=1&refresh=5s) : monitoring vector and pipelines
+  - [Agent Monitoring](http://localhost:3000/d/NzDtFbMVz/agent-monitoring?orgId=1&refresh=5s) : monitoring vector and pipelines
   - [Vector host_metrics](http://localhost:3000/d/rYdddlPWk/node-exporter-vector-host-metrics?orgId=1&refresh=5s): setup vector to replace a node exporter agent.

 ### Demo Components

 ![Architecture Demo](./docker-compose.png)

-The app contains 2 [supervisor](http://supervisord.org/) services:
+The app contains 2 [supervisord](http://supervisord.org/) services:
-- [app.sh](./app/app.sh) writes logs to LOG_BASE_PATH (/workspace/app/log/).
-The log structure is 2 lines, bad logs will be use to monitor pipeline errors while the second one will be parsed as a metric (H is hotel and T in the timing part in milliseconds).
+- [app.sh](./app/app.sh) writes logs to `LOG_BASE_PATH` (/workspace/app/log/).
+The log structure is 2 lines; bad logs will be use to monitor pipeline errors while the second one will be parsed as a metric (H is hotel and T in the fake app think time part in milliseconds).
  ```bash
 t=2023-11-20T11:34:15.692975421+00:00 bad logs
 t=2023-11-20T11:34:15.694559072+00:00 H=2497  T=2725
 ```
 - [vector](./app/supervisor/supervisor.d/vector.ini) reads the logs from the app and converts logs to metrics.
+Vector is also monitored and a grafana dashboard is available.

 A mimir, loki and grafana will be used as a backend to visualize datapoints.